Santoshmandati/csat-analysis-power-bi/README.md

 ### Overview

 This project analyzes Customer Satisfaction (CSAT) data to understand customer experience, support performance, and operational efficiency.
-Using SQL for data preparation and Power BI for visualization, the dashboard provides insights into customer sentiment, service quality, SLA performance, and call trends.
+Using SQL for data retrive  and Power BI for visualization, the dashboard provides insights into customer sentiment, service quality, SLA performance, and call trends.

 ### Objectives